p0las/blackheath_website/content/before-you-fly/other-sites/mt-rankin.md

 title: "Mt Rankin Site Guide"
 description: "Familiarise yourself before you arrive"
 draft: false
-weight: 1,
+weight: 100,
 ---

-Mount Rankin is a beautiful site located just outside of Bathurst on private property.
+Mount Rankin is a beautiful site located just outside of Bathurst on private property with some good cross-country options.

 <!--more-->